Our Family Lawyers at Fosters can help you both understand and engage in the entire divorce procedure.

 Grounds For Divorce

 There is only one ground for divorce in this jurisdiction; that the marriage has broken down irretrievably.
 This can be established within the Petition in a number of ways known as facts:

-- Adultery committed by the Respondent and where the Petitioner finds it intolerable to live with the respondent;
+- adultery committed by the Respondent and where the Petitioner finds it intolerable to live with the Respondent;

 - behaviour by the Respondent which means that the Petitioner cannot reasonably be expected to live with the Respondent;

-- separation for 5 years.
+- separation for five years.

 The various stages of the divorce process are as follows:

 - Respondent is served with the divorce papers;

 - Respondent has the opportunity to acknowledge receiving the divorce papers (if the Respondent fails to acknowledge service of the papers, the Petitioner may take various steps to enable the divorce to proceed);